ispras/casr/docs/usage.md

     OPTIONS:
         -h, --help               Print help information
+            --ignore <FILE>      File with regular expressions for functions and file paths that should be ignored
         -o, --output <REPORT>    Path to save report.
 Path can be a directory, then report name is generated
             --stdin <FILE>       Stdin file for program